The Top 12 Examples of Fashion Personalisation

 4. Lane Crawford: Visual Similarity and Complete the Look

-Luxury brand Lane Crawford uses AI-powered customised recommendations to find items that look similar to a customer’s first option but with a twist, for example, a slightly different cut or shorter sleeves.
+Luxury brand Lane Crawford uses fashion personalisation with AI-powered customised recommendations to find items that look similar to a customer’s first option but with a twist, for example, a slightly different cut or shorter sleeves.
 Once customers find the piece they love, they can then use Lane Crawford’s “How to Style it” feature to complete the outfit.
 In contrast to most other fashion brands, Lane Crawford does not recommend additional products based on the look you see in the styling shot.
 Rather, the feature showcases different products curated by Lane Crawford’s stylists that are available for purchase on the same site.

 5. Victoria Secret: Personalised Chatbot